 This course covers the methods and principles of supervising student teachers, volunteers, staff, and other adults in early care and education settings.
 The emphasis is on the roles and development of early childhood professionals as mentors and leaders while, simultaneously, addressing the needs of children, parents and other staff.
-Prerequisite: None.

 Recommended Preparation: Completion of at least 24 units in Child Development and Education courses and two years teaching experience.

-CDE-137 3 units Curriculum and Program Planning for LEC 48-54 School-Age Child Care
+Curriculum and Program Planning for School-Age Child Care

 This course will explore issues related to organizing, operating, and working in a Before and After School-Age Care program.
 Emphasis will be placed on program planning, curriculum development, behavior management, developmentally appropriate practice, and quality standards.

-Prerequisite: None.
-Recommended Preparation: ED-136. -- Transfers to CSU only
+Recommended Preparation: ED-136.